Board of Directors

 Founder and Executive Director, Nicole was the former Deputy CEO and National Perinatal Advisor of beyondblue between 2001-2013.
 Her role in the perinatal area specifically included oversight of the National Research Program, advocacy and the implementation of Australia’s $85M National Perinatal Depression Initiative (NPDI).
 Other areas of specialisation within the perinatal field include consumer research, national community awareness campaigns, clinical guidelines and resource development, digital screening and research and advocacy to inform and guide policy and best practice.
 Her leadership and strong commitment to perinatal mental health has resulted in the formal establishment of COPE in 2013.

-Simon’s experience as a communicator and advocate includes almost 30 years in a range of roles across the public service, politics, journalism, public relations and government relations.
-He is currently General Manager – Industry positioning and engagement at the Minerals Council of Australia.
-His knowledge of the political and policy process and experience in developing and implementing communications and engagement strategies will help COPE talk directly to decision-makers and media about the need to improve perinatal outcomes for families and build awareness about COPE’s critical work with mothers, fathers and healthcare professionals.
+Simon supports COPE’s engagement with government, campaigns and communication based on his career of almost 40 years in business, public service, politics, journalism, campaigning and government relations.
+He is currently Manager – Government and Industry Relations at Newcrest Mining.
+His knowledge of the political and policy process and experience in developing and implementing communications and engagement strategies helps COPE talk directly and powerfully to decision-makers and media about the need to improve perinatal outcomes for families and build awareness about COPE’s critical work with mothers, fathers and healthcare professionals.